Navigation

 More about ND Filters for the DJI Mavic 3 Classic

-- ND Filters: It is the most popular filter for drones.
+- ND Filter: It is the most popular filter for drones.
 With the neutral density filter, drone images are darkened evenly for optimal image quality.
 Read more about ND Filters.

 - UV-Filter: Ultraviolet light, which can cause a blue cast, is filtered out.
 This is already included with the Mavic 2 Pro drone.
 Read more about UV Filters.

-- Verlaufsfilter: Compensates for differences in contrast between the sky and the ground.
+- Graduated Filters: Compensates for differences in contrast between the sky and the ground.

 Generally, filters are used to create or reduce an effect.
 Neutral density filters or ND filters are used to achieve a uniform darkening of the image.
 This effect is comparable to sunglasses.
 Neutral density filters are made of glass or plastic and are screwed or plugged in front of the lens.